anasty17/mirror-leech-telegram-bot/README.md

 - Go to the OAuth Consent tab, fill it, and save.
 - Go to the Credentials tab and click Create Credentials -> OAuth Client ID
 - Choose Desktop and Create.
+- Publish your OAuth consent screen App to prevent **token.pickle** from expire
 - Use the download button to download your credentials.
 - Move that file to the root of mirrorbot, and rename it to **credentials.json**
 - Visit [Google API page](https://console.developers.google.com/apis/library)